 In What Weather Conditions Are You Planning To Camp?

 Camping with a group somewhere hot?
+Focus on space and ventilation.

-Might you choose to camp in Winter?
+Might you camp in winter?

 How Long Are You Prepared To Spend On Set-Up?